IRRI-Bioinformatics-Official/drone-phenome/index.md

 ## **Open-source Tools**<br>

-These opens-source tools are available for use in high-throughput data analysis.
+These open-source tools are available for use in high-throughput data analysis.

 - <a href="https://breedbase.org/" target="_blank">Breedbase</a><br>
 - <a href="https://easyidp.readthedocs.io/en/latest/index.html" target="_blank">EasyIDP 2.0</a><br>